ethanharstad/ethanharstad.github.io/content/about.md

 ---
 title: "About"
-description: "An engineer prone to wild flights of fancy and deep dives down Wikipedia until I learn something new."
+summary: "An engineer prone to wild flights of fancy and deep dives down Wikipedia until I learn something new."
 aliases:
   - "contact"
 menu: